stojchevskiboris/stojchevskiboris/README.md

 # Portfolio

 Welcome to my GitHub repository!
-I am a passionate software developer student who loves to code and build software applications.
+I am a passionate software developer who loves to code and build software applications.
 This repository serves as a portfolio of my projects and a showcase of my skills and interests in the world of software development.

 ## About Me